Kyocera KY-O1L: Mobile phone sized credit card

 The KY-O1L will be released in Japan by NTT Docomo at the end of November for ¥ 32,000 or around 248 euro at the current exchange rate.

-Overall the KY-O1L's design recognizes that sometimes a phone doesn't need to be a computing device meant to be used in every aspect of your life.
-Sometimes, it can be just a phone with a few extras, as was the norm in the past .
+In general, the design of the KY-O1L assumes that sometimes a phone does not need to be a computer device designed to be used in every aspect of your life.
+Sometimes, it can only be a phone with a few extras, as it was previously the norm in mobile phones.

 See below a demonstration of the Kyocera phone.